Engineering Communications Requirement

 • ENGRC 4590 (partnered with BEE 4590)

 5. Apply for ENGRC 3341: Guided Fieldwork in Engineering Communications (formerly known as the ECR Petition).
-Occasionally, a student will be doing a significant amount and variety of engineering or technical communication elsewhere in the College of Engineering, usually as part of a research team, as part of leadership in a project team, and the like.
+Occasionally, a student will be doing a significant amount and variety of engineering or technical communication elsewhere in the College of Engineering.
 It may be appropriate to petition the CCGB’s Subcommittee on Engineering Communications for permission to use this option for upcoming projects (not past ones) to meet the Engineering Communications Requirement.

 It is essential for students and their mentoring Engineering faculty to prepare well in advance for this option.
 Request the information packet and form by emailing engrcomm_info@cornell.edu with "3341 request" in the subject line.
 For questions or an appointment to discuss options, please send an email requesting an appointment at engrcomm_info@cornell.edu.
 This option does not also fulfill the Liberal Studies requirement, even via petition.
 Please see "notes" at the bottom of Category A for more information.
 The highest grade possible for ENGRC 3341 is an "A." As a 1cr offering, this course does not fulfill a Liberal Studies requirement, even via petition.

-NOTE 1: The minimum course grade needed for the Engineering Communications Requirement will depend on your major and where you plan to use your engineering communications course towards your degree.
+NOTE 1: The minimum course grade needed for the Engineering Communications Requirement (ECR) will depend on your major and where you plan to use your Engineering Communications course towards your degree.
 Please seek guidance from the Engineering Advising Office and/or from your major department; refer, too, to the CE Undergraduate Handbook.

 NOTE 2: Petitioning the ECR: Petitioning cannot be used to substitute a regular engineering course in order to fulfill the Engineering Communications Requirement, even if that course has writing and presenting embedded within it.
 Reason: Within each major, there might be courses that are designated as "Communication-Intensive" or "Writing-Intensive," and the majors departments decide that on their own (See Category B, below); those reasons reside inside that program or with that professor's pedagogical approach to the specific engineering class.
 Many, many engineering professors use writing and presenting as ways to learn content and concepts within their courses; they do not intend to teach a communication-intensive course and do not want the responsibility that comes with that weightier course designation.
 If a course/major has decided within the major's department to offer it as a C-I course, that makes the course fall into Category B, below.